-- Call the regular doctor – they can then come round, confirm the death and prepare the certificate of confirmation (unless they decide an autopsy is needed.
+- Call the regular doctor – they can then come round, confirm the death and prepare the certificate of confirmation of death (unless they decide an autopsy is needed).

 - If outside regular surgery hours – dial 116 (if necessary ask for somebody who speaks English) – tell them a death has occurred – they will send a doctor who can confirm the death and prepare the certificate of confirmation (unless they decide an autopsy is needed).

 - Also call a funeral company directly (see list below) or if outside regular business hours call 831236 or 807180 for 24 hour “on duty” funeral company service.

 - Find the deceased’s residencia and passport for the doctor and funeral company to take correct details.

 - Give the funeral company the certificate of confirmation of death; the funeral company will take the body to the mortuary at the hospital.